Transfer-Entropy-Regularized Markov Decision Processes: Numerical experiment

 As shown in Fig.~\ref{fig:grid}, there are two qualitatively different paths from the origin to the target.
 The path A is shorter than the path B, and hence Bob will try to navigate Alice along path A when no information-theoretic cost is considered (i.e., $\beta=0$).
-However, navigating along the path A is risky because there are multiple alleys with dead ends.
-Hence, Bob needs more accurate knowledge about Alice's location to provide appropriate navigation instructions.
-The path B is longer, but navigating through it is relatively simple; rough knowledge about Alice's location is sufficient to provide correct instructions.
+However, navigating Alice along the path A requires Bob to have accurate information about Alice's current location, as this path is ``risky'' (there are many side roads with dead ends).
+The path B is longer, but navigating through it is simpler; rough knowledge about Alice's location is sufficient to provide correct instructions.
 Hence, it is expected that Bob would try to navigate Alice through A when information is relatively cheap ($\beta$ is small), while he would choose B when information is expensive ($\beta$ is large).

 Fig.~\ref{fig:maze} shows the solutions to the considered problem.
 Solutions are obtained by iterating Algorithm~\ref{alg1} sufficiently many times in four different conditions.
 Each plot shows a snapshot of the state probability distribution $\mu_t(x_t)$ at time $t=25$.
 Fig.~\ref{fig:maze} (a) is obtained under the setting that the cost of information is high ($\beta=10$), the planning horizon is long ($T=55$), and the transfer entropy of degree $(m,n)=(0,0)$ is considered.
-Accordingly, the decision policy is of the form of $q_t(u_t|x_t)$ is considered.
+Accordingly, a decision policy of the form of $q_t(u_t|x_t)$ is considered.
 It can be seen that with high probability, the agent is navigated through the longer path.
 In Fig.~\ref{fig:maze} (b), the cost of information is reduced ($\beta=1$) while the other settings are kept the same.
 As expected, the solution chooses the shorter path.
 Fig.~\ref{fig:mi} shows the time-dependent information usage in (a) and (b); it shows that the total information usage is greater in situation (b) than in (a).

 We note that this simulation result is consistent with a prior work \cite{rubin2012trading}, where similar numerical experiments were conducted.
 Using Algorithm~\ref{alg1}, we can further investigate the nature of the problem.
 Fig.~\ref{fig:maze} (c) considers the same setting as in (a) except that the planning horizon is shorter ($T=45$).
 This result shows that the solution becomes qualitatively different depending on how close the deadline is even if the cost of information is the same.
 Finally, Fig.~\ref{fig:maze} (d) considers the case where the transfer entropy has degree $(m,n)=(0,1)$ and the decision policy is of the form of $q_t(u_t|x_t,u_{t-1})$.
 Although the rest of simulation parameters are unchanged from (a), we observe that the shorter path is chosen in this case.
 This result demonstrates that the solution to \eqref{eqmainprob} can be qualitatively different depending on the considered degree of transfer entropy costs.